 Bridges performance is amazing.
 He bares more than just his backside in this film.
 The role of Ted is very meaty, and Bridges is the perfect actor to sink his teeth right into it.
 Bridges is alarmingly coy, blending a disarmingly comic roly-poly ability, as well as a brooding, stinging anger barely masked by ego and affability.
 I cannot imagine anyone else stepping into Ted’s shoes and delivering a better performance.
 Bridges’ tortured and droll work may be Oscar material.

 Basinger’s performance is equally amazing.
 Amazingly bad, that is.
 Her character is supposed to be shattered by the loss of her sons, but Basinger plays the role so heavily intoxicated by grief that Marion becomes nothing more than a walking ghost.
 She’s so zombie-like for the entire film, that her performance could be rivaled by a coma patient.
-For some reason unbeknownst to me, ever since winning a Best Supporting Actress Oscar in 1997, Basinger has yet to follow with a good performance.
-Then again, the same could be said for Mira Sorvino, Angelina Jolie, and the list goes on.
+For some reason unbeknownst to me, ever since winning a Best Supporting Actress Oscar in 1997, Basinger has yet to follow with a really good performance.

 The Door in the Floor is Jon Foster’s real big break as a young actor.
 His previous roles amount to little, including Kevin Costner’s son in 13 Days and the vitally integral Gas Station Cashier in Terminator 3.
 Some awkwardness is apparent in his rise to larger material, but Fosters apprehension serves his character best, like a dinner scene between him and Marion where he tells a bad joke to break the ice.
 Foster’s performance is a bit bland, but that’s because his character is more of a transparent adolescent fantasy.

 Poor Mimi Rogers, a.k.a.
 Mrs. Tom Cruise Number One.
-Shes a talented actress, and a fine-looking woman for her age (as her full-frontal nude scene exhibits), but she’s been given such a small one-note character that it seems almost exploitative that such a well-known actress spends the majority of her time with her robe around her ankles.
-A late scene involving her violent hysteria at Ted dumping her is meant to be comic but it seems more like a fizzy tantrum.
+She’s a capable actress, and a fine-looking woman, but she’s been given such a small one-note character that it seems almost exploitative that such a well-known actress spends the majority of her time with her robe around her ankles.
+A late scene involving her violent hysteria at being dumped by Ted and it is meant to be comic but it seems more like a fizzy tantrum.
 All this and she gets the dubious notoriety of having a drawing of the most sensitive part of her anatomy projected in glorious widescreen.